 Here is my opening question: what has motivated the radical reconsideration of any figure of otherworldliness or outer-worldliness?
 With such a question, the name of Friedrich Nietzsche comes to mind.
 In Twilight of the Idols, he showed “how the ‘true world’ finally became a fable” (17).
 This Nietzschean detonation tends to extinguish not only the Christian religion but also Plato, insofar as Christianity, Nietzsche says in Beyond Good and Evil, was nothing more than a “Platonism for the people” (3).
-If this destruction affects both God and the so-called platonic intelligible world, our investigation should, 1. on the one hand look for the historical, religious and philosophical sources of the theme of the Death of God, and 2. on the other hand grasp the way in which many thinkers kept trying to avoid the ontological separation between the here-below and the beyond that Plato is said to have opened:
+If this destruction affects both God and the so-called platonic intelligible world, our investigation should on the one hand look for the historical, religious, and philosophical sources of the theme of the Death of God, and on the other hand grasp the way in which many thinkers kept trying to avoid the ontological separation between the here-below and the beyond that Plato is said to have opened.

-a.
 Regarding the topic of the Death of God, I will note that this is already present in many authors before Nietzsche.
-Jean Paul writes in 1796: “’Christ, is there no God?’
-And he answered: ‘There is none!’,” (336).
-In fact, the death of God was only a nightmare, not a reality, for this early German Romantic; but this bad dream will haunt Romanticism - as I will explain again at the end of my essay - and beyond it all of German Idealism;
+Jean Paul writes in 1796: “‘Christ, is there no God?’
+And he answered: ‘There is none!’”
+(336).
+In fact, the death of God was only a nightmare, not a reality, for this early German Romantic; but this bad dream will haunt Romanticism— as I will explain again at the end of my essay— and beyond it all of German Idealism.

-b.
 The question of ontological separation would require an investigation that cannot be completed in this essay: I would have to show how Baruch Spinoza defines substance as “indivisible,” how Denis Diderot argues that everything is “sentient,” shifting without discontinuity from inertia to living bodies, and how Heraclitus, Epicurus, and Lucretius argue that everything flows.
-All these authors, from Heraclitus and the Greek atomists to the Nietzsche of the Gay Science, produced an ontology of nature - or an ontology of life - rejecting the idea of a transcendent Outside.
+All these authors, from Heraclitus and the Greek atomists to the Nietzsche of the Gay Science, produced an ontology of nature—or an ontology of life— rejecting the idea of a transcendent Outside.
 Yet it’s only with Marx and Engels that the world was, for the first time, defined as practically and historically one, enclosed on itself.
 The diagnosis of these two authors still determines our contemporary relation with nature and the outside, which is why I want to shed some light on their theoretical matrix.

-Indeed, ever since the Economic and Philosophical Manuscripts of 1844, Marx argued that nature and society are concretely indistinguishable: Nature, he wrote, is inserted into the “self-generation” of Humanity (356).
+Indeed, starting with the Economic and Philosophical Manuscripts of 1844, Marx argued that nature and society are concretely indistinguishable: Nature, he wrote, is inserted into the “self-generation” of Humanity (356).
 In other words, Nature is “man’s inorganic body,” that is to say not only “a direct means of life” but first and foremost “the matter, the object and the tool of his life activity” (328).
 In The German Ideology, which was written in the wake of the 1844 Manuscripts, Marx and Engels explain that the transformation of Nature is the effect of a global industrial process: capitalism is but a megamachine turning the whole world into a gigantic Marketplace, reducing nature to a mere product.
 During this process, Nature lost any kind of exteriority:

 Of course, in all this the priority of external nature remains unassailed, and all this has no application to the original men produced by generatio aequivoca [spontaneous generation]; but this differentiation has meaning only insofar as man is considered to be distinct from nature.
-For that matter, nature, the nature that preceded human history, is not by any means the nature in which Feuerbach lives, it is nature which today no longer exists anywhere (except perhaps on a few Australian coral-islands of recent origin)” (The German Ideology, 63)
+For that matter, nature, the nature that preceded human history, is not by any means the nature in which Feuerbach lives, it is nature which today no longer exists anywhere (except perhaps on a few Australian coral-islands of recent origin).
+(The German Ideology 63)